automated-assessment/nexus_monorepo/README.md

 ## Getting Started
 - Clone the repo
+- `make init-files`
   - Initialise submodules: `git submodule init`
   - Fetch all submodules: `git submodule update`
   - Set up your `.env.list` and other `.env` files - see above

+- `make build`
   - Build: `docker-compose -f docker-compose.yml build` for production

+- `make build-dev`
   - Build `docker-compose -f docker-compose.yml -f docker-compose.dev.yml build` for development

 - Initialise: `docker-compose run nexus init` (only needed first time, when schema has changed, or when javascript component have been added or modified; partial initialisations `init-js`, `init-dirs`, and `init-db` are also available)

+- `make run`
   - Run: `docker-compose up -d` for production

+- `make run-dev`
   - Run: `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d` for development

 This brings up the nexus server fully ready to run and detaches it from the current console.
 You should be able to get to nexus by opening `localhost:3000` in your browser.